kevinquillen/kevinquillen.github.io/_posts/2014-07-02-add-redirect-during-migration.markdown

 }
 </code></pre>

-Keeping utility functions in a parent class you extend from keeps it located all in one place so you aren't repeating yourself (DRY, fool!).
+Keeping utility functions in a parent class you extend from keeps it located all in one place so you aren't repeating yourself (DRY!).
+You can repeat this pattern for users, taxonomies and custom entities too, just change the values being set.